Bestinvest Logo

 Total returns

-The renewable investment companies invest in physical assets with robust underlying revenues.
-These revenues are often backed by governments or by contracts with utility companies, and often linked to inflation.
-As a result they tend to be less volatile than funds investing in equities, and even those investing in renewable energy equities.
-However, these are listed vehicles and investors should be aware they can still experience shorter-term share price volatility.
+As a result, they tend to be less volatile than funds investing in equities, and even those investing in renewable energy equities.
+However, these are listed vehicles and investors should be aware they can still experience periods of share price volatility.

 Diversification